 Technology includes all the digital tools that make your job as a recruiter easier, like apps, candidate assessments, and applicant tracking systems.
 It also includes setups and ongoing maintenance of the careers section of your website, as well as any other online channels you use to collect and process applications.

-This is an important category to examine closely, as seemingly small subscription fees can add up when you have several recruiting employees who are each using multiple apps.
+This is an important category to examine closely, as seemingly small subscription fees can add up when you have several recruiting employees who use multiple apps.

 Referral bonuses

-Referral bonuses are paid to employees whose referral results in a successful hire.
+Referral bonuses are paid to employees whose referrals result in successful hires.
 Historical data is useful for anticipating recruitment bonus costs.

 Related: How to Make Your Employee Referral Program a Powerful Recruitment Tool